johanv/blog.johanv.org/posts/getting-rid-of-google.en.md

 Some other proprietary apps I use, are KBC Mobile (for paying things I buy online), Payconiq (for paying beer), and Itsme (for authenticating on the government's applications).
-I was happy to see that those did not complain about ithe &lsquo;unofficial&rsquo; operating system.
+I was happy to see that those did not complain about the &lsquo;unofficial&rsquo; operating system.
 Even Telenet Yelo Play, which refused to work on a device I flashed with CyanogenMod some years ago, is now running fine.